Hot cross buns…one a penny, two a penny…hot cross buns…

 - 2 Tbsp caster (superfine) sugar

-2. Mix well with a spatula until well combined.
-Allow the dough to sit in the mixing bowl, covered with a clean tea towel, for about 15 minutes before you start kneading (this will make it easier to handle).
+2. Mix well with a spatula or a clean hand until it forms a shaggy dough.
+Allow the dough to sit in the mixing bowl, covered with a clean tea towel or clingfilm, for about 20 minutes.

-5. Turn the risen dough onto an oiled bench and knock the air out of it, then divide it into 12 equal pieces.
+5. Turn the risen dough onto a floured bench and give it a couple of gentle folds, then divide into 12 equal pieces (about 86-90g each).
 Shape each piece into a small ball, trying to keep the currants inside the ball as much as possible (currants on the outside tend to burn).
-Place them side by side in a lamington tin which has been lined with a sheet of Bake (four rows of three, not quite touching – they’ll rise into each other).
-Allow to rise, loosely covered with an oiled piece of Gladwrap, until doubled in size (mine took about an hour, but it was a cool day!).
-Preheat oven to 220C.
+Place them side by side in a lamington tin which has been lined with a sheet of parchment paper (four rows of three, not quite touching – they’ll rise into each other).
+Allow to rise, loosely covered with a tea towel, until doubled in size (mine took about an hour, don’t rush this bit either, let them get good and puffy).
+Preheat oven to 220C with fan.

-6. Mix the SR flour and water together to make a paste and spoon that into a plastic freezer bag.
-Clip off the very end of one corner, to create a piping bag.
+6. Mix the SR flour and water together to make a paste and spoon that into a plastic freezer bag or small piping bag.
+Clip off the very end of one corner.
 Pipe crosses over the top of the buns, doing all the lines in one direction first, then the other.
+Spritz the tops with water.

-7. Turn the oven down to 200C and put the buns in.
+7. Turn the oven down to 200C with fan and put the buns in.
 After 10 minutes, turn the buns around and bake for a further 8 – 10 minutes, or until golden brown.

 8. When you’ve rotated the buns, start making the glaze.
 Heat the milk and caster sugar together in a small saucepan until thick and syrupy.
-When the buns are finished, pull them out of the oven and glaze the hot buns with two coats of syrup.
+Stir constantly and keep an eye on it to make sure it doesn’t boil over.
+When the buns are finished, pull them out of the oven and glaze the hot buns with two coats of glaze.
 Allow to cool on a wire rack before scoffing.